Feature-Based Software Design Pattern Detection: Results and Evaluations

-\subsection{RQ1: Is the proposed approach effective in detecting software design patterns?}
+\subsection{RQ1: Is DPD$_F$ effective in detecting software design patterns?}

 Since the initialisation of the classifier is random, the results slightly vary at each run, although the difference is insignificant and there are no striking differences in performance, and the overall performance is very similar for each iteration.
 Therefore, we calculate the weighted average of each turn to determine the final Precision, Recall and F1-Score for each label.
-Using the DPD$_F$ corpus, the DPD$_F$ classifier is able to predict most of the labels accurately, reaching a Precision of more than 77+\%.
-Table~\ref{tab:resultsour} shows the results obtained from DPD$_F$ classifier broken down into labels.
+Using the DPD$_F$ corpus, the DPD$_F$ classifier is able to predict most of the labels accurately, reaching a Precision of more than 80+\% and Recall of 79+\%.
+Figure~\ref{fig:graph} and Table~\ref{tab:resultsour} shows the results obtained from the DPD$_F$ classifier broken down into labels.